 Current COVID-19 Impact on U.S. Immigration

-Current impact on U.S. Immigration falls into five main categories:
+Current impact on U.S. Immigration falls into six main categories:

 - Travel bans and advisories